mewarren/lectures-labs/class-08-forms-events/README.md

 - More organized lectures
     - better opening/closing sections, reiterate takeaways
     - map of topics? the day's README has general notes/outline
+        - go over lessons at beginning/end of week
 - More lab instructions
     - if I don't show you an example of today's lab, yell at me
     - we're here for clarification